Tell Me About Yourself ‘TMAY’

 Remember that the employer’s time is limited – so be concise and to the point.

-In a 30 sec to 1 minute TMAY there is not much point in taking up valuable time talking about your early life, nor about your education and qualifications.
+There is not much point in taking up valuable time talking about your early life, nor about your education and qualifications.
 If you are asked about these matters, then you can respond.

 Rehearsal is essential if you are to be ready to respond in a fluent and confident manner.
 So practise your delivery!
 Time yourself!
 Rehearse in front of a mirror or ask a family member or friend to listen.